 So the goal of demand generation is to increase brand awareness and grow your audience.
 To do this, businesses can create unique content for their audience and establish themselves as thought leaders in their industry.

-With this strategy you should be able to attract new customers and gain their trust - once you have achieved this you can move into your lead generation tactics to secure a sale.
+This strategy should help you attract new customers and gain their trust.
+Once that's done, you can move on to lead generation tactics to secure a sale.

-Here are some content types to consider when you are planning your demand gen strategy:
+Here are some content types to consider when you’re planning your demand gen strategy:

 - Thought leadership content